Supply Chain Roundtable

 General SR support expectations

-• Contribute financial support to the Global Octopus SR: All participants are expected to contribute funding to the SR; the current membership fee is USD 5,000.
+- New companies must cover the initial contribution of USD 5,000.
+Current participants must contribute the annual fee, which is USD 1500 for 2024.
 On a quarterly basis, SFP will review expenses and present potential projects or activities that may need funding for approval.

 Join This Roundtable